 Secure the cotton balls to go around the farmhouse wreath.
 Then tie them around a few of the grapevine sticks to secure it.
 Add a dab of glue if needed.

 And that's it!
 You now have a beautiful farmhouse wreath for spring.
-Hang it on your front door or anywhere else in your home that could use a little bit of springtime cheer.
+Hang it on your front door or anywhere else in your home that could use some springtime cheer.

 Decorating your home for spring doesn't need to be complicated or expensive.
 Take a look around your home and outdoors for natural materials.
-Branches, flowers, leaves, twigs, and vines are a great way to get started.
+Branches, flowers, leaves, twigs, and vines are great ways to start.